mimblewimble/grin/README.md

 # Grin

-Grin is an in-progress implementation of the MimbleWimble protocol.
+Grin is an in-progress implementation of the Mimblewimble protocol.
 Many characteristics are still undefined but the following constitutes a first set of choices:

   * Clean and minimal implementation, and aiming to stay as such.
-  * Follows the MimbleWimble protocol, which provides great anonymity and scaling characteristics.
+  * Follows the Mimblewimble protocol, which provides great anonymity and scaling characteristics.
   * Cuckoo Cycle proof of work in two variants named Cuckaroo (ASIC-resistant) and Cuckatoo (ASIC-targeted).
   * Relatively fast block time: one minute.
   * Fixed block reward over time with a decreasing dilution.
   * Transaction fees are based on the number of Outputs created/destroyed and total transaction size.
   * Smooth curve for difficulty adjustments.

-To learn more, read our [introduction to MimbleWimble and Grin](doc/intro.md).
+To learn more, read our [introduction to Mimblewimble and Grin](doc/intro.md).

 ## Status